valory-xyz/open-autonomy/docs/upgrading.md

 Breaking changes

 - On the skill configuration
-  - The `max_participants` parameter has been removed
+  - The `max_participants` parameter has been removed.
+If the `consensus` configuration is empty after removing `max_participants`, it should be removed as well.
   - The `consensus_threshold` should now be specified in the `setup` parameters.
 If `null`, the recommended setting, then it is calculated automatically from the participants provided.
 - The synchronized database is now `serializable` and `hashable`.
 This means that the data inserted into the database are now enforced to be primitive or non-primitive built-in types only, except for `sets` and `frozensets` since an error is raised as they cannot be `serialized`/`hashed` and therefore cannot be inserted into the database.
 In essence, the data should be `json serializable`.
 - The usage of local Tendermint Consensus Gadget is optional in the deployment setup, use `-ltm, --local-tm-setup` when building a deployment using `autonomy deploy build` command to include a Tendermint Consensus Gadget setup.